izipris/reviewsIdentifier/README.md

 3. After initialization, choose which classifier you'd like to use ('F' - Forest, 'I' - ID3, 'N' - Naive Bayes) 3.i.
 If you chose 'F', provide also the number of trees in the forest, number of features in a tree, and number of samples in a tree.
 3.ii.
-If you chose 'I', select whether to work offline (training is based on features that we already selected),
+If you chose 'I', provide the required information for the tree generation.
+Note: features selection
-        or online (training contains feature selection, much more time).
+        process might take a few hours, and we recommend to test that algorithm on smallTest.txt.
 4. Wait until the algorithm is trained.
+When done - see the accuracy rate.
 5. Play with the algorithm - type review and get the prediction.

 #####